FaheemKRahman/faheemkrahman/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a penetration tester.

 ## Portfolio
 This portfolio will gradually be updated with projects.
+There are in the form of Jupyter Notebooks containing project writeups.

 - [NMAP Commands] (https://github.com/FaheemKRahman/faheemkrahman/blob/main/NMAP.ipynb)
 - [MAC Address Spoofing] (https://github.com/FaheemKRahman/faheemkrahman/blob/main/MAC.ipynb)